VianneyMI/monggregate/readme.md

 Feel free to open an issue, if you found a bug or to propose enhancements.
 Feel free to do a PR, to propose new interfaces for stages that have not been dealt with yet.

+## Going further

+* Check out this GitHub [repo](https://github.com/VianneyMI/doc_monggregate) for more examples.
+* A medium article is on its way to introduce the library.
+Follow me on LinkedIn, Twitter, whatever to know when it is ready.